Buddhism in Japan: Hakuhō Buddhism (645–710)

-Hakuhō (673 through 686) Buddhism (Hakuhō refers to Emperor Tenmu) saw the official patronage of Buddhism being taken up by the Japanese imperial family, who replaced the Soga clan as the main patrons of Buddhism.
+Buddhism during the reign of Emperor Tenmu (the Hakuhō period, 673 through 686) saw the Imperial House assume official patronage of Buddhism, replacing the Soga as its main patron.
 Japanese Buddhism at this time was also influenced by Tang dynasty (618–907) Buddhism.
 It was also during this time that Buddhism began to spread from the Yamato Province to the other regions and islands of Japan.
-An important part of the centralizing reforms of this era (the Taika reforms) was the use of Buddhist institutions and rituals (often performed at the palace or capital) in the service of the state.
+An important part of the centralizing Taika Reform of this era was the use of Buddhist institutions and rituals, often performed at the palace or capital, in service of the state.

-The imperial government also actively built and managed the Buddhist temples as well as the monastic community.
-The Nihon Shoki states that in 624 there were 46 Buddhist temples.
-Some of these temples include Kawaradera and Yakushiji.
+The imperial government also actively built and managed temples and the monastic community.
+The Nihon Shoki states that in 624, there were 46 Buddhist temples.
+Some of these temples include Kawara-dera and Yakushi-ji.
 Archeological research has also revealed numerous local and regional temples outside of the capital.
 At the state temples, Buddhist rituals were performed in order to create merit for the royal family and the well-being of the nation.
-Particular attention was paid to rituals centered around Buddhist sutras (scriptures), such as the Golden Light Sutra.
-The monastic community was overseen by the complex and hierarchical imperial Monastic Office (sōgō), who managed everything from the monastic code to the color of the robes.
+Particular attention was paid to rituals centered around Buddhist texts such as the Golden Light Sutra.

+The sangha (monastic community) was overseen by the complex and hierarchical imperial Monastic Office (sōgō), which managed everything from the monastic code to the colour of the robes.